dincarnato/SHAPEwarp-docs/docs/SHAPEwarp.md

 Field  | Description
 -----: | :----------
-__Alifold p-value__ | The probability of obtaining by chance a consensus structure with the same (or lower) free energy __Dbpsupport__ | Fraction of base-pairs in the consensus structure, that are supported by the database entry's sequence __Qbpsupport__ | Fraction of base-pairs in the consensus structure, that are supported by the query sequence
+__TargetBpSupport__ | Fraction of base-pairs in the consensus structure, that are supported by the database entry's sequence __QueryBpSupport__ | Fraction of base-pairs in the consensus structure, that are supported by the query sequence __MfePvalue__ | The probability of obtaining by chance a consensus structure with the same (or lower) free energy